djdv/go-ipfs/mount/mount.md

 ## Implementation details (incomplete)
 ### cross boundary locking
 In order to allow the daemon to perform normal operations without locking the user out of certain features, such as publishing to IPNS keys or using the FilesAPI via the `ipfs` command, or other API instances.
 We'll want to incoperate a shared resource lock on the daemon for these namespaces to use.
-For example, within the `ipfs name publish` command we would like to acquire a lock for the key we are about to publish to, which may or maynot also be in use by an `ipfs mount` instance, or other instance of the CoreAPI.
+For example, within the `ipfs name publish` command we would like to acquire a lock for the key we are about to publish to, which may or may not also be in use by an `ipfs mount` instance, or other instance of the CoreAPI.
 Likewise with `ipfs files` in general.
 As a result we'll need some kind of interface such as this
 ```go